-

 For all practical purposes, it is the command-line equivalent of the Security tab in the Properties dialog box for an Active Directory object in Active Directory tools, such as Active Directory Users and Computers.

 It can be used to view the DACL of any Active Directory object.
-It can also be used to add a new permission or remove an existing permission from an Active Directory object.
+It can also be used to add a new permission or remove an existing permission from an Active Directory object. dsacls is a very useful tool because it can also be manage Active Directory security permissions from a command-line.

 + Pros: Free, Can be used to view and modify the security permissions on a single Active Directory object